DarthStrom/Moxie/README.md

 ## Verifying a function was invoked

-First, make a mock object that conforms to the Mock protocol with an instance of Moxie, and which is also of the same type as the object being mocked
+First, make a mock object that conforms to the Mock protocol with an instance of Moxie, and which also conforms to the same protocol as the object which is being mocked.

 Then in the function you want to verify, call `record` to store the invocation any time that function is called.